Brown Advisory Inc. Grows Holdings in Regions Financial Co. (NYSE:RF)

 Brown Advisory Inc. raised its position in Regions Financial Co.
 (NYSE:RF – Free Report) by 6.0% during the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 93,462 shares of the bank’s stock after purchasing an additional 5,262 shares during the period.
 Brown Advisory Inc.’s holdings in Regions Financial were worth $1,735,000 at the end of the most recent reporting period.

 A number of other institutional investors and hedge funds also recently added to or reduced their stakes in RF.
 Yousif Capital Management LLC lifted its holdings in Regions Financial by 0.8% in the 1st quarter.
 Yousif Capital Management LLC now owns 149,877 shares of the bank’s stock valued at $3,336,000 after purchasing an additional 1,249 shares in the last quarter.
 Vontobel Holding Ltd. lifted its holdings in Regions Financial by 23.5% in the 1st quarter.
 Vontobel Holding Ltd. now owns 24,426 shares of the bank’s stock valued at $553,000 after purchasing an additional 4,648 shares in the last quarter.
 Allianz Asset Management GmbH lifted its holdings in Regions Financial by 929.9% in the 1st quarter.
 Allianz Asset Management GmbH now owns 1,070,728 shares of the bank’s stock valued at $23,834,000 after purchasing an additional 966,768 shares in the last quarter.
-Brown Brothers Harriman & Co. lifted its holdings in Regions Financial by 44.7% in the 1st quarter.
-Brown Brothers Harriman & Co. now owns 15,715 shares of the bank’s stock valued at $350,000 after purchasing an additional 4,852 shares in the last quarter.
-Finally, Parkside Financial Bank & Trust lifted its holdings in Regions Financial by 41.7% in the 1st quarter.
-Parkside Financial Bank & Trust now owns 2,505 shares of the bank’s stock valued at $56,000 after purchasing an additional 737 shares in the last quarter.
+Brown Brothers Harriman & Co. lifted its holdings in shares of Regions Financial by 44.7% during the 1st quarter.
+Brown Brothers Harriman & Co. now owns 15,715 shares of the bank’s stock worth $350,000 after acquiring an additional 4,852 shares during the period.
+Finally, Parkside Financial Bank & Trust lifted its holdings in shares of Regions Financial by 41.7% during the 1st quarter.
+Parkside Financial Bank & Trust now owns 2,505 shares of the bank’s stock worth $56,000 after acquiring an additional 737 shares during the period.
 73.71% of the stock is currently owned by hedge funds and other institutional investors.

+In other Regions Financial news, EVP Ronald G. Smith sold 10,000 shares of the stock in a transaction that occurred on Monday, August 7th.
+The shares were sold at an average price of $20.93, for a total value of $209,300.00.
+Following the completion of the sale, the executive vice president now owns 281,151 shares of the company’s stock, valued at $5,884,490.43.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In other news, Director J Thomas Hill acquired 11,926 shares of the stock in a transaction on Wednesday, May 17th.
+The stock was bought at an average price of $16.78 per share, with a total value of $200,118.28.
+Following the completion of the transaction, the director now directly owns 23,107 shares of the company’s stock, valued at $387,735.46.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, EVP Ronald G. Smith sold 10,000 shares of the stock in a transaction that occurred on Monday, August 7th.
+The shares were sold at an average price of $20.93, for a total transaction of $209,300.00.
+Following the completion of the sale, the executive vice president now directly owns 281,151 shares of the company’s stock, valued at approximately $5,884,490.43.
+The disclosure for this sale can be found here.
+0.32% of the stock is owned by corporate insiders.

 Regions Financial Trading Down 1.6 %

-Regions Financial (NYSE:RF – Get Free Report) last issued its quarterly earnings data on Friday, July 21st.
-The bank reported $0.59 earnings per share (EPS) for the quarter, meeting the consensus estimate of $0.59.
+Regions Financial (NYSE:RF – Get Free Report) last posted its quarterly earnings results on Friday, July 21st.
+The bank reported $0.59 EPS for the quarter, meeting the consensus estimate of $0.59.
 Regions Financial had a net margin of 26.86% and a return on equity of 16.54%.
-The company had revenue of $1.96 billion during the quarter, compared to the consensus estimate of $1.95 billion.
-During the same quarter last year, the company earned $0.59 earnings per share.
-Regions Financial’s revenue for the quarter was up 12.0% on a year-over-year basis.
+The firm had revenue of $1.96 billion for the quarter, compared to analyst estimates of $1.95 billion.
+During the same quarter last year, the firm posted $0.59 earnings per share.
+Regions Financial’s revenue for the quarter was up 12.0% compared to the same quarter last year.
 On average, sell-side analysts predict that Regions Financial Co. will post 2.36 EPS for the current year.

 Regions Financial Increases Dividend